serverguyken/sysadmin/README.md

-This script makes your job easier as a linux system admin uses this script to get information of your linux system like memory,cpu,disk usage and logged-in users
+This script makes your job easier as a linux system admin use this script to get information of your linux system like memory,cpu,disk usage and logged-in users